Continental Divide Raceways

-Continental Divide Raceways was a race track located in Castle Rock, Colorado, about 30 mi south of Denver.
-Built in 1959, it featured a 4.510 km road course, 0.500 mi oval, and 4200 ft drag strip.
-The land was intended to be used for a multi-sport spectator venue, but a racing complex was built after a hill climb was staged on the property.
 The track saw its most active time in the 1960s, hosting the USAC National Championship, major sports car races, and Trans-Am.
-On July 30, 1972 Evel Knievel successfully jumped 11 Dodge vehicles on his motorcycle at the track.
+On July 30, 1972, Evel Knievel successfully jumped 11 Dodge vehicles on his motorcycle at the track.
 The track closed in 1979 due to a fatal accident but reopened in 1981, holding a NASCAR Winston West Series stock car race in 1982 before being sold to real estate developers in 1983.
 There was a motocross track called CDR Tech Track on the property where an AMA Motocross National was held in 1981 and 1982.

 Lap records

 The fastest official race lap records at the Continental Divide Raceways are listed as: